Challenges in commercial real estate

 • More and more people are working from home.
 Office real estate has borne the brunt of the switch to WFH.

-• Millennials, the country’s most populous generation, prefer to live in the suburbs.
+• Millennials, the country’s largest generation, prefer to live in the suburbs.
 Consequently, demand for single-family homes in suburban areas is expected to get a boost.

 • People are migrating from the Northeast and the Rust Belt to Florida, Texas, and the other Sunbelt states.
 This movement will significantly impact the commercial real estate outlook across both areas.

 Colliers, a leading real estate services and investment management company, points out that in 2023, there were 5,865 store openings but only 4,070 closings.
-One factor behind the expansion is experiential retail, a response to online retail.
-Brands are fighting back against Amazon and the likes by setting up stores that offer an omnichannel shopping experience that online retailers cannot hope to match.
+One factor behind this expansion is experiential retail, a response to online retail.
+Brands are fighting back against Amazon and the likes by setting up stores that offer an omnichannel shopping experience to rival online retailers.

 Workforce housing shortages

 The lack of affordable housing has been a stark reality for years.
-One estimate puts the shortage of affordable rental homes at 7.3 million.
-Rising land prices and construction costs have exacerbated the problem, and no solution exists.
+One estimate puts the shortage of affordable rental homes at 7.1 million.
+Rising land prices and construction costs have exacerbated the problem, and no obvious short-term solution exists.

-Tenants require modern, newly built office properties that meet their needs.
+Tenants require modern, newly built offices that meet their needs.
 The same is true for the retail sector.
 Every commercial real estate broker and developer should realize that the immediate requirement is retail and office transformations that cater to tenant preferences and needs.

 Regulatory and legal challenges

-Regulatory and legal challenges can fall into several categories:
+Regulatory and legal challenges can fall into many categories:

 • Zoning and land-use rules